 Ben is the founder and ideas man behind Paddling with Purpose.
-Paddling with Purpose has been a page, a project, a cause and a campaign, but for now it is just Ben’s blog.
+Paddling with Purpose has been a project, a cause and a campaign but these have now grown into their own entities, and Paddling with Purpose is back to being Ben’s blog.

-He is currently advocating for conservation of the Marañon River as International Coordinator for Marañón Waterkeeper, and makes a living by guiding river (including through his company on the Marañón – Marañón Experience)
+Ben is currently advocating for conservation of the Marañon River as International Coordinator for Marañón Waterkeeper, and makes a living by guiding river (including through his company on the Marañón – Marañón Experience).

 About Benjamin Webb:

-I am a passionate whitewater kayaker; I enjoy snowboarding, rock climbing, hiking, backcountry skiing, canyoning, scuba diving, mountain biking and cycle touring.
-I am not exceptional in any way; not in fitness, strength or technical ability.
-The only reason I make it to some pretty cool places is that I tend to dream big and once I have started something have a lot of trouble giving up.
+I am a passionate whitewater kayaker; I enjoy snowboarding, rock climbing, hiking, backcountry skiing, canyoning, scuba diving, mountain biking and cycle touring and all the fun outdoors things.
+I am not exceptional in any way; not in fitness, strength or technique.
+The only reason I make it to some pretty cool places is that I tend to bite off more than I can chew and once I have started something have a lot of trouble giving up.

 I have always tended to enjoy long, unplanned and somewhat ridiculous adventures.
 From hitchhiking halfway around Australia, to driving across Canada in the middle of winter (without snow tyres…), to painting vans for carefree road tripping.
 Somewhere along the way I picked up some skill in various outdoor sports and a love for challenging, extended wilderness journeys.
 In 2012 I was awarded an Adventure Grant from the Melbourne University Mountaineering Club to complete a particularly arduous journey down the Denison River in South West Tasmania.
 Having to portage a boat laden with 7 days worth of food and gear over the King William Range in order to find the river is an unforgettable experience.
 It is trips like this where you realise what you are truly capable of and what you value most in life.